-- Variation in Pokémon Special.
+- Variation in Pokémon Adventures.
 Ruby claims that he doesn't train his Pokemon for battles in fear that they will gain ugly muscles.
-Looks like to be a case of Muscles Are Meaningless, as it turns out his Pokemon are in fact very powerful and well-trained.
+Looks to be a case of Muscles Are Meaningless, as it turns out his Pokemon are in fact very powerful and well-trained.

 - One guy in Franken Fran keeps getting picked on by bullies, so he goes to Fran for help.
 He ends up bulging with muscle... and still gets beaten up.

-- Keladry of Mindelan, training to be a knight, is big and tall and develops muscle, as you might expect.
+- Keladry, the protagonist of Protector of the Small, training to be a knight, is big and tall and develops muscle, as you might expect.
 There's a scene where someone takes her by the Standard Female Grab Area and she flexes her bicep so that it swells and forces his hand open.
 Joren of Stone Mountain tries to make her insecure about that, claiming she'd be pretty if she stopped working out, and she flatly ignores him.
 At times - worrying about love interests - she thinks they probably prefer small girls, but being a knight means a lot more to her than maybe "attracting" a man, and no one but Joren evidences disgust.

-- Peter Fox of Foxtrot sometimes stresses about not being able to gain any muslce due to his superhumanly high metabolism.
-One sunday strip had him and his friend Steve cramming a huge work out session into one day to prepare for going to the pool the next day.
+- Peter Fox of Foxtrot sometimes stresses about not being able to gain any muscle due to his superhumanly high metabolism.
+One Sunday strip had him and his friend Steve cramming a huge work out session into one day to prepare for going to the pool the next day.
 Unfortunately, the next day they're barely able to move due to being so sore.